Alexandra

 She and her husband Richard Egarr formed Duo Pleyel in 2017 to explore the exciting world of 4-hand keyboard repertoire that is so often unjustly ignored.
 Their repertoire includes J.C.Bach, Dussek, Czerny, Hummel and Liszt, alongside Mozart, Schubert and later 19th and 20th century composers.

-For Brilliant Classics label Alexandra has recorded music by F.Geminiani (released in 2022) and L.Boccherini (released in 2023) with violinist Igor Ruhadze, which received warm critical praise.
+For Brilliant Classics label Alexandra has recorded music by F.Geminiani (released in 2022) and L.Boccherini (released in 2023) with violinist Igor Ruhadze, which received glowing critical praise.

-Alexandra’s first keyboard solo recording for LINN of Gottlieb Muffat’s extraordinary set of harpsichord suites ‘Componimenti Musicali’ will be released in April 2024.
+Alexandra’s first solo recording for LINN of Gottlieb Muffat’s extraordinary ‘Componimenti Musicali’ was released in March 2024 to huge critical acclaim in the musical press.
+Her second solo harpsichord recording of music by JS Bach will be released in 2026.